-And, as a further corollary, policymakers might be well advised to replace their current "maximizing" strategies with their "minimax" equivalents.
-Given our current degree of ignorance about how the macroeconomy actually works, a philosophy of "do no harm" would seem to have much to recommend it.
-In this sense, perhaps, economists would do much better to emulate doctors rather than dentists.
+strategies with their "minimax" equivalents.
+Given our current degree of ignorance about how the macro economy actually works, a philosophy of "do no harm" would seem to have much to recommend it.
+In that sense, perhaps, economists would do much better to emulate doctors rather than dentists.61

-63. Keynes once said, "If economists could manage to get themselves thought of as humble, competent people on a level with dentists, that would be splendid."
-In contrast, doctors (like the ancient Greeks taking the Hippocratic oath) pledge to "do no harm."
-This would seem even more welcome, being a significantly less ambitious objective.
+61 Keynes once said "If economists could manage to get themselves thought of as humble, competent people on a level with dentists, that would be splendid."
+In contrast, doctors (like the ancient Greeks taking the Hippocratic oath) pledge to "do no harm".
+This would seem even more welcome, being an even less ambitious objective.